BillNace/18341_P1_Warmup/README.md

 ![Submit](./Images/GS4_Submit.png)

-**You aren't finished yet!** You will now submit the commit to Gradescope.
 ## Demos and Late Penalty

 We will have demo times outside of class times on or near the due date.
 Since